SantanderMetGroup/downscaleR/README.md

 downscaleR
 ==========

-R package for bias correction and downscaling of daily climate model outputs (both seasonal forecasting and climate predictions/projections).
-The package allows loading and handling observations, reanalysis and global and regional model data.
+downscaleR is a R package for climate data access and analysis, with a special focus on empirical-statistical downscaling of daily data.
 Find out more about downscaleR at the [downscaleR's wiki](https://github.com/SantanderMetGroup/downscaleR/wiki).

 The recommended installation procedure is to use the install_github command from the devtools R package.
 ```R